JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Demoniacs (2) - liberated

+Context: Jesus cast out demons from two men in the country of the Gergesenes, restoring their sanity.

 - ΔOS = +0.80 (Restored to sanity/society from "exceeding fierce" state)
 - VSA = 0.58
 - Tc = 0.50